 Colleen Shogan joined the Association in the winter of 2020 after almost fifteen years of federal government service.
 She previously worked in the United States Senate and as a senior executive at the Library of Congress.
-Colleen is the Vice Chair of the Women’s Suffrage Centennial Commission and teaches at Georgetown University in the Government Department.
+Colleen served as the Vice Chair of the Women’s Suffrage Centennial Commission and teaches at Georgetown University in the Government Department.
+Colleen is a member of the History Education Advisory Board for America250.
 She is the previous President of the National Capital Area Political Science Association and served on the American Political Science Association (APSA) Council, the governing body of the organization.
 Her research focuses on the American presidency, presidential rhetoric, women in politics, and Congress.
 A native of Pittsburgh, she holds a BA in Political Science from Boston College and a Ph.D. in American Politics from Yale University, where she was a National Science Foundation Graduate Fellow.
-She is a member of Phi Beta Kappa and the Order of the Cross and Crown, and the United States Capitol Historical Society’s Council of Scholars.
+She is a member of Phi Beta Kappa, the Order of the Cross and Crown, and the United States Capitol Historical Society’s Council of Scholars.